 Learn more in "Mobile data security spans policies, budgets and backups."
 Also:

-next frontier in IT disaster recovery plans: Mobile devices
+- The next frontier in IT disaster recovery plans: Mobile devices

 Lulled by mobile devices synced back to centralized servers, CIOs haven't given much thought to IT disaster recovery plans for mobile computing.
 That needs to change.

-phone security policies give IT some control over the influx
+- Mobile phone security policies give IT some control over the influx

 There's no turning back mobile devices' invasion of the enterprise.
 CIOs need to put mobile phone security policies in place to control these uninvited guests.

-What impact do mobile computing devices have on IT compliance?
+- FAQ: What impact do mobile computing devices have on IT compliance?